 Tom Savini designed such an unsettling creature for this episode that it kind of became the face of the series.
 It’s the monster you’ll see on most DVD collections, even the new full-series collection.
 It’s even so scary that people tend to forget that the monster actually turns out to be relatively harmless by the end of the episode.
 That’s how terrifying this little demon is.

 “The Devil’s Advocate”

-Jerry Stiller, father of Ben Stiller, plays a cranky conservative radio host very much in the vein of Rush Limbaugh.
+The late Jerry Stiller, father of Ben Stiller, plays a cranky conservative radio host very much in the vein of Rush Limbaugh.
 As his show goes on, he begins to transform into an actual monster.
 It’s simple, but it works.
-And it’s also a credit to Stiller’s acting because the whole episode is essentially just him alone in a room.
+And it’s also a credit to Jerry Stiller’s acting because the whole episode is essentially him alone in a room.

 “The New Man”

 This one’s not overtly scary.
 It’s actually more of a mind game, where a recovering alcoholic sees a young boy stumble into his workplace, claiming to be his son.
 He insists that he’s never seen this child before but everyone, especially the man’s wife, claims he’s been there the whole time.
 It’s one of the most engaging episodes with a simple but extremely effective ending.

 There’s something very primitive about the idea of a toy, a child’s plaything, doing very bad things.
 It’s an idea that’s really never stopped working.
 From Twilight Zone’s Talky Tina down to Chucky, Puppet Master, Dolly Dearest and so many more.
 This one’s about a killer teddy bear and it really works.
 The best thing about this episode is how far out of their way the parents go to not believe that the bear is alive.

 “Monsters in my Room”